 Download and install the VISA driver package from the National Instruments website.

-Create a directory into which you copy EMCview.exe.
-Execute EMCview.exe to install the software.
+Download and install EMCview from the Tekbox website.
 Copy the license file into the same directory as EMCview.exe.
-Click EMCview.exe within your program directory to run the program.
+Click EMCview.exe within your program directory or the desktop icon to run the program.